 Houseplants are more than just pretty decorations.
-Science has proved that they actually improve the air condition in your home, and there are some plants that help your bedroom atmosphere in particular.
+Science has proved that they improve the air condition in your home, and some plants help your bedroom atmosphere in particular.
 NASA and the American College have put their brains together and come up with a list of the best plants for your bedroom.
 DM Design, quality fitted bedroom experts who love to see their designs accented by floral friends, guides you through the list:

 Why should I put plants in my bedroom?